Questions to Ask When Looking for a CPA

 Some CPA firms will charge different fees depending on the tax return forms you require, which makes the pricing confusing.

-Xendoo packages tax services into one package with a flat fee.
+xendoo packages tax services into one package with a flat fee.
 For comparison, here’s a breakdown of average fees for common business tax forms, according to NSA data.

 Form Average fees